New North Sea drilling not the answer to current energy costs, critics warn

 Conservative former cabinet minister John Redwood, who backs Ms Truss for leader, said on Twitter: “Good news that Liz Truss plans to get more gas out of the North Sea to ease the squeeze.
 More permits and some changes of rules can boost output.
 The answer to an energy shortage and sky high prices is more supply.”

-The Truss campaign would not comment on the reports when contacted by the PA news agency.
+The Truss campaign would not comment on the reports when contacted by the PA news agency, but it pointed to the Foreign Secretary’s previous remarks about using reserves in the UK.

+“I also want to make sure we’re exploiting all of the gas reserves and the capacity we have in the UK,” Ms Truss told a hustings in Darlington this month, adding “it is important we increase the supply of energy, and there are more resources to be used in the North Sea.”

 The Cabinet Office was contacted for comment on the capacity in which Mr Rees-Mogg held the talks with oil and gas companies.